henritns/finlex-chrome/README.md

 ## Licensing

-Both the code of the extension and its sole dependency, jQuery v3.3.1, are distributed under the `MIT` license.
+All source code is distributed under the `MIT` license – everything else is `CC0-1.0` (e.g. icons, configuration).
+An effort was made to comply with the [REUSE](https://reuse.software/) Specification – Version 3.0.